-- The location should permit the organization of attractive excursion(s), as well as other social activities (nearby sport centre / facilities is particularly appreciated).
+- The location should permit the organization of attractive excursion(s), as well as other social activities (nearby sports centre / facilities is particularly appreciated).

-- The costs in the area (for lodging, meals, transportation, services, …) should be compatible with the limited budget of the school (unless prices are very favourably negotiated).
+- The costs in the area (for lodging, meals, transportation, services, …) should be compatible with the limited budget of the school (unless prices are very favorably negotiated).

 Possible models for the site (single / separate)